Slovene grammar: Superlative

-Verb
+Verbs

-In Slovenian, the verbs are conjugated for 3 persons and 3 numbers (singular, dual, and plural).
+In Slovenian, verbs are conjugated for 3 persons and 3 numbers (singular, dual, and plural).
 There are 4 tenses (present, past, pluperfect, and future), 3 moods (indicative, imperative, and conditional) and 2 voices (active and passive).
 Verbs also have 4 participles and 2 verbal nouns (infinitive and supine).
 Not all combinations of the above are possible for every case.

 Gerund

 A gerund is a noun formed from a verb, designating an action or a state.
 The standard substantive in Slovenian ends in -anje or -enje: